animals

 Volunteer in a wildlife rescue farm

-“Family” projects are suitable for children aged 4 and above.
+“Family” projects are suitable for children from 4 years old.
 Our advisors will provide personalized recommendations based on your children’s age, the destination, and the type of mission.

-Objective: Rescuing animals from illegal trade, trophy hunting, domestic use, and animals threatened by nearby agricultural activities, while learning how to practice sustainable tourism.
+Rescuing animals from illegal trade, trophy hunting, domestic use, and those threatened by surrounding agricultural activities while learning how to practice sustainable tourism.

 Schedule: Monday to Friday, from 8:00 AM to 5:00 PM (variable).